 Losing or misplacing things

-Frequent forgetfulness and item misplacing adds to stress and daily disruptions.
+Frequent forgetfulness and item misplacing add to stress and daily disruptions.

 Restlessness